 Third Place: $300

-Essays (1,250-2,000 words) should Identify and analyze an ethical issue or dilemma related to this year’s theme, Racial Justice: Realities and Possibilities.
+Essays (1,250-2,000 words) should Identify and analyze an ethical issue or dilemma related to this year’s theme(s).
 The essay should demonstrate student’s understanding of, and commitment to, racial justice within a thorough discussion of the central ethical concepts, principles, or values at play, and their relevance to the issue at hand.
 Students are encouraged to (a) draw on a variety of philosophical, theological, humanistic, and scientific perspectives and (b) to discuss how their analysis is informed by their personal experiences, and the shared experiences of family, friends, and other members of their communities.
 Submissions may include reference to published scholarship; however, they must be original, unpublished work that reflect the student’s individual voice.
+Sample topics might include: